 Mr. Carella has served as a member of our Board since 2017.
-Mr. Carella has served as a Managing Director at Warburg Pincus since September 2016 where he is Head of Healthcare.
+Mr. Carella has served as a Managing Director at Warburg Pincus since September 2016 where he is Head of the Healthcare group.
 Prior to joining Warburg Pincus, Mr. Carella was a Partner in the Merchant Banking Division of Goldman Sachs and Global Head of the division's private equity activities in the health care sector.
-Mr. Carella currently serves on the board of directors of private health care companies including Aetion, Bond Vet, Polyplus, Quantum Health, Ensemble Health Partners and WebPT.
+While at Goldman Sachs, he led, or was actively involved in several investments across life sciences, health care services and health care information technology.
+Mr. Carella currently serves on the board of directors of private health care companies including Aetion, Bond Vet, Polyplus, Quantum Health, Ensemble Health Partners, Pareto Health, Simtra BioPharma Solutions and WebPT.
 Mr. Carella previously served on the board of public companies SOC Telemed, Inc. from October 2020 to April 2022 and Outset Medical, Inc. from April 2019 to January 2021.
 He also previously served on the board of private companies Summit Health/City MD from 2017 to 2023, and Vertice Pharma from 2020 to 2022.
 Mr. Carella holds a B.A. from Harvard College and an M.B.A. from Harvard Business School.
 Mr. Carella serves on our Board because of his private equity experience and his experience on other health care companies' boards.